 Computer technology has changed everything about the modern world.
-Whether you're in Elkton or Clarksville, there's no denying the impact of computers on our daily lives.
+Whether you're in Clarksville, there's no denying the impact of computers on our daily lives.
 Unfortunately, it's also hard to deny the rise in eye problems associated with computer screens.
-Our Clarksville and Elkton optometrists are here to help.
+Our Clarksville optometrists are here to help.

 If your eyes are suffering because of your screen time, you need an eye doctor who can identify the cause right away and work with you to relieve your symptoms.
 Because mild symptoms of computer vision syndrome may get worse and lead to additional complications, it's important to act quickly.

 Common Symptoms of Computer Vision Syndrome Seen By Our Clarksville Optometrist

 Sometimes, patients suffer from this common syndrome without realizing their symptoms are connected to their technology habits.
 Your Clarksville eye doctors are very familiar with the symptoms of computer vision syndrome.
 Eye problems that may be linked to computer vision syndrome include:

 If you struggle to focus or notice blurry spots in your vision after using a computer, this may be a sign that your eyes need a break.